 What’s the best advice to get me through security screening as smoothly as possible?

-Pack all liquids into checked-in luggage.
+Pack all liquids into checked-in luggage or cabin baggage.
 This will ensure a smooth journey through the passenger security screening area.

 What do you mean by liquid?